Termi7/expense-app/README.md

 # Expense Tracker App

 This is a web application built with React that allows users to track their expenses.
-Users can enter an expense and classify it by month and year.
-The app will then display a list of expenses sorted by month and year, as well as perform some calculations such as the total expenses for a given month and year.
+The app allows the user to enter an expense and classify it by month and year.
+It then performs calculations such as total expenses for a given month or year.

-##Features
-Users can add expenses with a description, amount, month, and year The app will sort and display expenses by month and year The app will calculate the total expenses for a given month and year Users can filter expenses by month and year
-Users can delete expenses
-Technologies Used
-React
-React Router
-Redux
-CSS

 ## Getting Started

-To use the app, follow these steps:
+To use the application, follow these steps:

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Open the project in your code editor of choice.
-In the terminal, navigate to the project directory and run the command npm install.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install the dependencies.
-After the dependencies are installed, run the command npm start to start the development server.
+4. Run `npm start` to start the development server.
-Open your web browser and navigate to http://localhost:3000/ to see the app.
+5. Open your web browser and navigate to `http://localhost:3000`.

-Usage
+## Usage

-To add a new expense, click the "Add Expense" button on the homepage.
-Enter the expense details (description, amount, month, and year) and click "Add Expense" to save it.
+To add an expense, click on the "Add Expense" button on the home page.
+Enter the expense details such as the description, amount, and date.
+Select the month and year from the dropdown menus.
+Click "Add Expense" to save the expense.

-To view the list of expenses, click the "Expenses" button on the homepage.
+To view the expenses, click on the "Expenses" button on the home page.
+The expenses will be displayed in a table with columns for description, amount, date, month, and year.

-The expenses will be sorted and displayed by month and year.
-You can filter the expenses by month and year using the dropdown menus.
-To delete an expense, click the "Delete" button next to the expense you want to delete.
+To perform calculations such as total expenses for a given month or year, click on the "Reports" button on the home page.
+Select the month or year from the dropdown menu and click "Generate Report".
+The report will be displayed below the form.

+## Technologies Used

+- React
+- Bootstrap

-## Limitations
+## Future Enhancements

-The app currently only supports tracking expenses for a single user.
-The app does not support adding multiple expenses at once or importing expenses from a file.
+- Allow users to edit or delete expenses.
+- Add authentication to secure the app.
+- Allow users to export the data to a CSV file.
+- Improve the UI/UX of the app.